Stability conditions for restrictions of vector bundles on projective surfaces: Introduction

 Following Feyzbakhsh \cite{feyzbakhsh}, we prove both theorems using stability conditions for surfaces as constructed by Bridgeland \cite{bridgeland2}, Arcara-Bertram \cite{arcara-bertram}, and Toda \cite{toda}.
-If $E$ is a slope stable sheaf on a surface $X$ and $C$ a curve, then $E$ and $i_\ast E|_C$ fit into a distinguished triangle $E \to i_\ast E|_C \to E(-C)[1]$ in the derived category $\mathcal{D}^b(X)$, where $E(-C)[1]$ denotes the complex associated to $E(-C)$ with the grading shifted by one.
-If $E$ and $E(-C)[1]$ are semistable of the same phase, then so is $i_\ast E|_C$.
+If $E$ is a slope stable sheaf on a surface $X$ and $i:C\hookrightarrow X$ a curve, then $E$ and $i_\ast E|_C$ fit into a distinguished triangle

+in the derived category $\mathcal{D}^b(X)$, where $E(-C)[1]$ denotes the complex associated to $E(-C)$ with the grading shifted by one.
+If $E$ and $E(-C)[1]$ are stable of the same phase, then $i_\ast E|_C$ is semistable.
 We will show that in these circumstances $E|_C$ is a slope semistable sheaf on $C$ (Lemma \ref{lemma:bridgelandstable_implies_slopestable}).
-In fact, it will suffice to show that $E$ and $E(-C)[1]$ have the same slope and that there is no destabilizing subsheaf $F \subset E$ (Lemma \ref{lemma:destab_subsheaf}).
+By slightly perturbing the stability condition, we will show that $E|_C$ is in fact stable (Lemma \ref{lem:stableimplies_stableres}).

-The main content of the argument is producing sufficient criteria to ensure that the conditions of Lemmas \ref{lemma:destab_subsheaf} and \ref{lemma:bridgelandstable_implies_slopestable} hold.
-Specifically, we need $E$ and $E(-C)[1]$ to have the same slope and for there to be no subsheaves destabilizing $E$.
-To prove Theorem \ref{thm:restriction_allsurfaces}, we estimate the \emph{Gieseker wall}, a wall in the moduli space of stability conditions with the property that for any stability condition $\sigma$ lying outside of it, \emph{every} slope stable sheaf is $\sigma$-semistable.
+The main content of the argument is producing sufficient criteria to ensure that the conditions of Lemmas \ref{lemma:bridgelandstable_implies_slopestable} and \ref{lem:stableimplies_stableres} hold.
+Specifically, we need $E$ and $E(-C)[1]$ to be stable of the same phase.
+For a fixed Chern character $\vec{v}$, there is a wall-and-chamber decomposition of the \emph{stability manifold} parametrizing stability conditions such that stable objects with Chern character $\vec{v}$ can only be destabilized when a wall is crossed \cite{bridgeland1}.
+To prove Theorem \ref{thm:restriction_allsurfaces}, we estimate the \emph{Gieseker wall}, a wall in the stability manifold bounding the chamber consisting of stability conditions $\sigma$ for which the only $\sigma$-semistable objects of Chern character $\vec{v}$ are the Gieseker semistable sheaves.
 Similarly, to prove Theorem \ref{thm:restriction_p2} we estimate the \emph{effective wall} for sheaves on $\P^2$.
-The effective wall has the property that the \emph{general} slope stable sheaf $E$ is $\sigma$-semistable whenever $\sigma$ lies outside the effective wall.
+The effective wall bounds the chamber in which the \emph{general} Gieseker semistable sheaf $E$ is $\sigma$-semistable.
 The Giesker wall was computed explicitly in \cite{ch-nef} and the effective wall for sheaves on $\P^2$ was computed in \cite{chw}.
-We expect our techniques to generalize to any surface for which the effective wall is known.
+We expect the techniques used in proving Theorem \ref{thm:restriction_p2} to generalize to any surface for which the effective wall is known.